BYD Seagull: 2024 update

-In March 2024, BYD reduced the price of the Seagull by five percent in China with the release of the Seagull Honor Edition as the 2024 model year.
-The Seagull Honor Edition introduced a new body colour option, Ice Blue, with a Sea Blue interior colour.
+In March 2024, BYD reduced the price of the Seagull in China by five percent with the release of the Seagull Honor Edition as the 2024 model year.
+The Honor Edition introduced a new body colour, Ice Blue, paired with a Sea Blue interior colour.

 2025 facelift

-In February 2025, BYD introduced the updated Seagull in China.
-It received revised front and rear bumper design, revised interior elements, and the addition of BYD's advanced driver assistance system marketed as God's Eye C and DiPilot 100.
+In February 2025, BYD introduced an updated Seagull in China.
+It received a revised front and rear bumper design, updated interior elements, and the addition of BYD's advanced driver-assistance system, marketed as God's Eye C and DiPilot 100.